czaloumi/ironman-2019/README.md

 # Up & Coming Athletes

 Of the amateurs, who's racing as fast as the pros and which amateur athletes should sponsors sign?
 To answer this, I bootstrapped the 90th percentile of pros in both genders and used a 95% confidence interval to determine the "slower" pros in event times.
-The following code returns a random array of event times, bootstraps any statistic provided by numpy, and then plots the pro 90th percentiles with 95% confidence intervals.

-    def times(df, sport):
-        '''
-        Returns an array of randomly chosen times according to the sport specified.

-        Parameters:
-        df: dataFrame pulling from
-        sport: string: 'Swim', 'Bike', 'Run', or 'Overall'

-        Returns:
-        np.array of length 2434, with time entries in minutes
-        '''
-        l = df[sport]
-        return np.random.choice(df[sport], size=len(l), replace=True)

     def bootstrap_statistic(df, sport, samples, statistic):
         '''